Fr4ncyILGrande/EveryoneGetsDiscount/README.md

 In vanilla Minecraft, curing a zombie villager rewards only the player who did the curing.
 On a multiplayer server, that means one person gets cure discounts while everyone else pays full price, even if they helped set up the trap, supplied the golden apple, or simply happen to share the trading hall.

-EveryoneGetsDiscount fixes that.
+**EveryoneGetsDiscount fixes that**.
 When any zombie villager is cured, every other player currently online receives the same vanilla cure gossip values on that villager automatically, with no commands, no setup, and no interference with any other game mechanic.
 The curing player keeps Minecraft's normal vanilla cure discount, while the plugin shares that same type of discount with the rest of the online server.

 ## How It Works